 The file uses this format:

-This section is for you if you have found a good reason to use a transceiver or a non-Verified solution for your device.
+This section is for you if you have decided to go for a full approach for your device.
 This can have benefits, but please be aware that your completed device will require a Sigfox RF & protocol testing, as you will have to integrate the Sigfox stack.

 The SDR Dongle can help you prepare for that certification, thanks to its Radio Signal Analyzer (RSA) tool.

 About the Radio Signal Analyzer

 The Radio Signal Analyzer is a software built to test radio compliance with Sigfox essential requirements in terms of radiofrequencies.
 It works together with the Sigfox SDR Dongle.
-By delivering analysis and automatic results, it provides verification output to prepare for Sigfox Verified certification for modules and reference designs.
+By delivering analysis and automatic results, it provides verification output to prepare for Sigfox RF & Protocol tests.

 - CONFIGURE: Device ID, Key and Radio configuration for any Sigfox country worldwide